iterative/dvc.org/content/docs/studio/user-guide/model-registry/register-version.md

 You can register a version in any of the following ways:

 1. Use GTO CLI or API.
 An example would be
-   [`gto register s3:mymodel --version v0.0.1`][register].
-In this case, `s3` is a path within a repo to the directory where `dvc.yaml` with model annotation is located, and `mymodel` is a model name used in that `dvc.yaml`.
-If `dvc.yaml` is located in the root, it will be simply `gto register mymodel --version v0.0.1`.
-To get a better idea about `s3:` part, check out this [example monorepo][monorepo] and [its Git tags].
+   [`gto register cv:pool-segmentation --version v0.0.1`][register].
+In this case, `cv` is a folder where `dvc.yaml` with model annotation is located, and `pool-segmentation` is a model name used in that `dvc.yaml`.
+If `dvc.yaml` is located in the root, it will be simply
+   `gto register mymodel --version v0.0.1`.
+To get a better idea about `cv:` part, check out this [example monorepo][monorepo] and [its Git tags].
 2. To register versions using Iterative Studio, watch this tutorial video or read on below.